 Gonzalez is charged with knowingly entering or remaining in a restricted building or grounds without lawful authority and violent entry and disorderly conduct on Capitol grounds.

-The charges relate to chaos that erupted Jan.
+The charges relate to the chaos that erupted on Jan.
 6 at the U.S. Capitol as Congress certified the electoral college votes for the 2020 Presidential Election, solidifying President Joe Biden’s win.

 More than 200 people have been charged in connection with the riot at the Capitol, which left multiple people including a police officer dead, NPR reported Tuesday.